cyuamber/csmf-portal/README.md

-CSMF Portal
+## React Architecture via Create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This architecture includes functions as: react-router, redux and mock server.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: